easy-up/portage-cd/docs/security_analysis_docs/code_scan_tools/semgrep.md

 ### False Positives

-You notice that Semgrep is screaming at you from the console in workflow-engine.
+You notice that Semgrep is screaming at you from the console in portage.
 You rage and rage as your terminal is just polluted with messages for a vulnerability you know is just a false positive.

 #### Nosemgrep